 “Just Another Day” is a truly beautiful song that really resonated with me.
 Earlier in the year I fell in love with a girl, and this song seemed to encompass my own sentiments and feelings toward the relationship.
 It also helped me to realize that the relationship took over my life in a negative way.

 I like that the music is different from other Harem Scarem releases (Harry Hess is the lead singer of Harem Scarem).
-At first you don’t really notice it because the production is so pristine, but then you begin to recognize the idiosyncrasies of particular musicians (and there were many) who played on this album.
+At first you don’t really notice it because the production is so pristine, but then you begin to recognize the idiosyncrasies of specific musicians (and there were many) who played on this album.
 It’s cool to hear Harry’s personal spin on “Sentimental Blvd.”, a Scarem classic, as well.

 4. Extreme – Saudades De Rock

 For me, this was one of the most anticipated albums of the year (except for Harem Scarem’s new release).
-When I heard that Extreme was getting back together, I was really excited.
+When I heard that Extreme was getting back together, I was excited.
 In a year with many personal trials and tribulations, it was good to have something to look forward to.

 The album didn’t disappoint.
 “Star”, “Comfortably Dumb”, and “Flower Man” are uniquely Extreme and really catchy songs.
 Of course, no Extreme album would be complete without a track like “Take Us Alive”, a frantic bluegrass track done Extreme style.
 “King Of The Ladies” is a lot of fun, and it’s cool to hear “Interface” in a new light, because it didn’t exactly stand out when it was released on DramaGods’ Love.
 It helps me to appreciate it in a new way.